Standing water after the cycle

 If the drain path is clear and the pump only hums, drains very slowly, or stops intermittently, the pump may be jammed or worn.

 F9E1 points to draining, but you want to separate a true no-drain issue from a different symptom before pulling parts or panels.
+A few minutes here keeps you from replacing a good pump.

 Next move: If the tub drains fully on cancel/drain and the code does not return, the issue may have been a temporary blockage or a one-off interruption.
 If water stays in the tub or the code comes back, move to the filter and drain path checks next.